For Loops

 in the future, but except for rare cases, should be avoided in your own

 code.
-The exact structure of for
+The exact structure of for loops is

 actually more complex than discussed in class.
 It is